2. Progestin-only birth control pills (“mini-pills”)

 • osteoporosis.

-The reason for such a bright clinic of the disease is estrogen deficiency.
-But the body can be successfully deceived by using estrogens.
-Ideal medications with a contraceptive effect.
+The reason for such a bright clinical picture of the disease is estrogen deficiency.
+But the body can be successfully deceived by consuming estrogens.
+Medicines with a contraceptive effect are ideal.

 • estrogen-progesterone drugs;